 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-The Administrator of the Administration for Community Living invites applications for new awards for fiscal year (FY) 2017 for the Disability and Rehabilitation Research Projects (DRRP) Program: Americans with Disabilities Act (ADA) National Network Collaborative Research Project (CFDA 93.433), authorized under the Rehabilitation Act of 1973, as amended..
+The Administrator of the Administration for Community Living invites applications for a new award for fiscal year (FY) 2022 for the Disability and Rehabilitation Research Projects (DRRP) Program: Americans with Disabilities Act (ADA) National Network Collaborative Research Project (CFDA 93.433), authorized under the Rehabilitation Act of 1973, as amended.

-The purpose of NIDILRR’s DRRPs, which are funded through the Disability and Rehabilitation Research Projects and Centers Program, is to improve the effectiveness of services authorized under the Rehabilitation Act by developing methods, procedures, and rehabilitation technologies that advance a wide range of independent living and employment outcomes for individuals with disabilities, especially individuals with the most significant disabilities.
-Under this priority, NIDILRR will fund one DRRP to serve as the ADA National Network Collaborative Research Project.
+The purpose of NIDILRR’s DRRPs, which are funded through the Disability and Rehabilitation Research Projects and Centers Program, is to improve the effectiveness of services authorized under the Rehabilitation Act by developing research based knowledge, methods, procedures, and rehabilitation technologies that advance a wide range of independent living and employment outcomes for individuals with disabilities, especially individuals with the most significant disabilities.
+Under this priority, NIDILRR will fund a DRRP to serve as the ADA National Network Collaborative Research Project.

 States; public or private agencies, including for-profit agencies; public or private organizations, including for-profit organizations; IHEs; and Indian tribes and tribal organizations.